Home > Healthy Living

 Stress is a feeling of emotional or physical tension.

-Stress management involves controlling and reducing the tension that occurs in stressful situations by making emotional and physical changes.
+Stress management means trying to control and reduce the tension that occurs in stressful situations.
+This is done by making emotional and physical changes.
 The degree of stress and the desire to make the changes will determine how much improvement takes place.

 Attitude: A person's attitude can influence whether or not a situation or emotion is stressful.
 A person with a negative attitude will often report more stress than would someone with a positive attitude.

 Diet: A poor diet puts the body in a state of physical stress and weakens the immune system.
 As a result, a person can be more likely to get infections.
 A poor diet can mean making unhealthy food choices, not eating enough, or not eating on a normal schedule.
 This form of physical stress also decreases the ability to deal with emotional stress because not getting the right nutrition may affect the way the brain processes information.